kowainik/org/README.md

 5. Name your branch as `username/issueId-short-description`.
 For example: `chshersh/1-describe-workflow`.
 6. You _shouldn't_ fix multiple issues in a single branch.
 7. Use [this guide](https://chris.beams.io/posts/git-commit/) for commit messages.
-8. Every commit should contain issue number in square brackets before message.
+8. Every meaningful commit should contain issue number in square brackets before message.
    * Example: `[#6] Describe basic guidelines`

+   Small fix commits shouldn't contain the issue number
+   * Example: `Fix the typo`

 #### Pull requests